 Overview of the Norwegian Forest cat

-These cats are overall laid-back.
+These cats are overall laid-back, which is a key reason why they’re such a popular breed.
 A friendly cat that isn’t in constant need of attention, the Norwegian Forest cat is an incredible companion breed.
 These cats can work well within big families because they are adaptable and patient with children.
 If you want a cat that will be tolerant and impactful in your family, they are a great choice.

 Learning about the cat breed you hope to one day welcome into your home can help you prepare for many years of care and nurturing.
-Having a Norwegian Forest cat is a big responsibility that truly pays off in the loyalty that they give.
+Having a Norwegian Forest cat is a big responsibility, especially for first-time cat parents, but it truly pays off in the loyalty that they give.
 Because these cats are so large with luscious coats, it's important to be prepared for how to properly care for them.

 Weight